-Question Indica tive content Number uality of written communication will be assessed in this answer nds i, ii and iii) 1 (c) Indic ative content AO1 The m nain ways include: • the world must have been caused by an all knowing God • the world must have been caused by God as only God is eternal • God is the only being powerful enough to cause the world to come in to existence God is the only logical cause of the universe and so people believe God is the only logical cause of the universe and so people believe Other approaches are possible and must be marked according to the levels.
-If re unsure of the validity of an answer, it must be sent to review.
+Question Indica ative content Number quality of written communication will be assessed in this answer Number nds i, ii and iii) 1 (c) ative content AO1 nain ways include: 701 • the world must have been caused by an all knowing God • the world must have been caused by God as only God is eternal • God is the only being powerful enough to cause the world to come in to existence • God is the only logical cause of the universe and so people believe Other approaches are possible and must be marked according to the levels.
+If you a re unsure of the validity of an answer, it must be sent to review.
 Level Mark Descriptor 0 No rewardable material.
 Level 1 1-2 Little understanding of the issue shown, typically by: • giving a way not explaining but only describing the way The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
 Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief ways or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
-Level 3 5-6 A more developed understanding of the issue is shown typically by: Level • using three brief ways or a fully developed way or two ways with one developed.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief ways or a fully developed way • or two ways with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.
-Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief ways or two developed ways two ways with one fully developed or three ways with one developed or a comprehensive explanation using one way only.
-The condidate is likely to express understanding in a clear and correct.
+Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief way or two developed ways or two with one fully developed or three ways with one developed or a comprehensive explanation using one way only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
-Excellent organisation and planning. i i garage a
+Excellent organisation and planning.